sheerun/rspec-gherkin/README.md

 ### Placeholders

-Note that unlike Cucumber, Turnip does not support regexps in step definitions.
+Note that unlike Cucumber, RspecGherkin does not support regexps in step definitions.
 You can however use placeholders in your step definitions, like this:

 ``` ruby